m-blair/VideoGameRecommendationModel/README.md

 # Project Outline:

 ## Curating the dataset
-- define a base set of video game titles to find data for, using the kaggle dataset [here](https://www.kaggle.com/datasets/gregorut/videogamesales)
+- define a base set of video game titles to find data for, using a dataset from kaggle [here](https://www.kaggle.com/datasets/gregorut/videogamesales)
 - pull data on each title and store in a csv representing the 'game library'
 - preprocess/clean the stored data